 Not your usual kind of bar

-While the Henry VII experience occupies Micklegate Bar, and Bootham Bar is on many tourists’ photographs of York’s medieval city walls – it wouldn't have been a popular photo opportunity in mid 14th and 15th centuries.
+While Micklegate Bar, and Bootham Bar are on many tourists’ photographs of York’s medieval city walls – it wouldn't have been a popular photo opportunity in mid 14th and 15th centuries.

 These were the places where heads were impaled on spikes after hanging, drawing and quartering, which was the punishment for traitors and rebels.
 With the practice beginning in the late 13th century, it was the prime punishment for treason then regarded as the worst and most unnatural of crimes (in Dante’s Divine Comedy, traitors are in the very lowest level of Hell).
 The heads would remain in place for years, no doubt gradually disintegrating on passers-by!

 November 5th marks the anniversary of the Gunpowder Plot, a conspiracy to blow up the English Parliament and King James I in 1605.
 One of the notorious plotters was Guy Fawkes – born and raised in York.
 Today, the 5th November is known as ‘Firework Night’, ‘Bonfire Night’ or ‘Guy Fawkes Day’ and is still celebrated in England with fireworks and bonfires, on which effigies of the conspirator are burned.